vippsas/vipps-qr-api/vipps-qr-api.md

 [`DELETE:/qr/v1/merchant-redirect/{id}`](https://vippsas.github.io/vipps-qr-api/redoc.html#operation/DeleteMerchantRedirectQr)
 does what one might expect, it deletes the QR.
 Once deleted, merchants can generate a new QR with the same id but the already-printed-QR will never work again.

+In addition to the `DELETE`-endpoint, it is also possible to add a `ttl`-attribute in the original `POST`-request.
+This attribute sets how many seconds the QR will live, before it is deleted permanently.

 Tip: If you want the same QR in different formats, perform `GET` calls on the same `id` with different `accept` headers and test what works best.

 See the [step-by-step postman guide](vipps-qr-api-postman.md) for examples of updating and deleting QRs.